ezrafayet/yarsp/README.md

 *[x] Build a window layout with statuses
 *[x] Add a default route to handle mail/callback actions
 *[x] Change the .env strategy
+*[ ] Simplify the api call strategy and add file support
 *[ ] Add a form handler
 *[ ] Remove CRA
 *[ ] Add Docker for server hosting